satyaGannapureddy/UMBC-DATA606-Capstone/docs/report.md

 # 2. Background

-Online job portals such as LinkedIn, Indeed, and Naukri are increasingly targeted by scammers who post fraudulent job listings.
-These scams steal personal information or money and cause significant harm to job seekers.

-This project uses NLP, Machine Learning, and LLM embeddings to automatically detect fraudulent job postings by analyzing text and metadata.
+Online job portals such as LinkedIn, Indeed, and Naukri are increasingly being targeted by scammers who post fraudulent job listings.
+These fake postings are often used to steal personal information, demand payments, or carry out identity theft, causing serious harm to job seekers.
+With the rapid growth of online hiring platforms, manually identifying such scams has become difficult and inefficient.
+Many fraudulent postings closely resemble legitimate jobs, making detection even more challenging.
+This project uses Natural Language Processing (NLP), machine learning, and LLM embeddings to automatically identify fraudulent job postings by analyzing both text content and job-related metadata.

 ## Why This Problem Matters